Balikpapan (Borneo Indonesia)

 Balikpapan is a port city located on the eastern coast of Borneo island, Indonesia.
 This is the gateway city of Kalimantan region.
-Prior to the oil boom in early 1900s, Balikpapan was a small Bugis fishing village.
+Prior to the oil boom in the early-1900s, Balikpapan was a small Bugis fishing village.
 Today here are headquartered major oil companies from all around the world operating from eastern Kalimantan.